deriv-com/flutter-chart/docs/contribution.md

 Consistent indentation, code grouping, and file organization.

 Polymorphism: with example, avoid using String in switch cases as much as possible.

+In Flutter, immutability is an important concept that promotes predictable and efficient UI rendering.
+Immutability refers to the practice of creating objects that cannot be changed after they are created.
+Instead of modifying an existing object, immutable objects are replaced with new instances that incorporate the desired changes.

+Why is immutability encouraged?

+Performance benefits: Immutable objects allow Flutter to optimize the rendering process.
+When a widget is updated, Flutter compares the new widget with the previous one and determines if the UI needs to be rebuilt.
+Immutable objects make this comparison easier and faster since Flutter can rely on object identity rather than deep value comparisons.

+Predictable UI updates: By following immutability principles, you ensure that widget updates are predictable and consistent.
+Once a widget is created, its properties cannot be modified, reducing the risk of accidental mutations or unexpected behavior.

+Guidelines for immutability:

+Design widget properties as final: When defining properties for your chart widgets, make them final whenever possible.
+This enforces immutability and prevents accidental modifications.

+Create new instances for updates: Instead of modifying existing widget instances, create new instances with updated properties.
+This ensures that the UI update mechanism works correctly and minimizes unnecessary rebuilds.

+Utilize const constructors: Consider using const constructors when appropriate. const constructors allow Flutter to optimize widget creation by caching and reusing instances with identical properties.

+Use immutable data structures: When managing data within your chart package, prefer using immutable data structures such as List and Map.
+Immutable data structures provide safety against unintended modifications and simplify the reasoning about data flow.

+Leverage functional programming principles: Functional programming concepts like pure functions and avoiding side effects can complement the practice of immutability.
+Consider applying these principles where applicable within your chart package.